Sardinian Warbler

 Interesting Facts About the Sardinian Warbler

-• 3The red eye-ring of the Sardinian Warbler is a distinctive feature that sets it apart from many other warbler species.
+• 7The red eye ring of the Sardinian Warbler is a distinctive feature, setting it apart from many other warblers.

 Sardinian Warbler Conservation Status